-September 25, 2011, Sunday ~ The day after Donny and Kayla Henes beautiful and elaborate church wedding in Boring, Oregon which was my second wedding to officiate, I moved to Redmond, Oregon as I was accepting a full-time position with Edward Jones as a Branch Office Manager.
-Although I worked for Edward Jones Financial Investments since 2006 as an on-call in 24 different branches in Oregon, Washington and Montana; this was my first full-time position.
+September 25, 2011, Sunday ~ The day after Donny and Kayla Henes beautiful and elaborate church wedding in Boring, Oregon which was my second wedding to officiate, I moved to Redmond, Oregon as I was accepting a full-time position with a national financial firm as a Branch Office Manager.
+Although I worked for this company since 2006 as an on-call in 24 different branches in Oregon, Washington and Montana; this was my first full-time position.
 Gratefully, God in HIS overt kindness, provided a quintessential Financial Advisor and supervisor, Michael Donohue which made the next year easily the best employment experience of my life, until he returned to his native state of North Dakota due to a family emergency.

 October 23, 2011, Sunday ~ Those who know me, know that I live and minister in what is more often than not called, “Outside the Box” or in other words, God has called me to HIS Kingdom, not the organized religious structures of the denominational churches in America.
 Even though HGRM warmly welcomes individuals from any protestant denomination to our worship gatherings/workshops…we have often found that we stretch the parameters and paradigms of those within denominational structures.

 This morning an invitation was presented to me to go outside the box once again, to "step out of the boat" as Peter might say.
 A young man called and asked me if I would marry him and his girlfriend because it was important to them not to sleep together without being married.
 He wanted to know if I could marry them today and how much money would it cost?
 They had the marriage license from the State of Oregon needing an ordained minister’s signature, and would I do it?
 They found me on-line through an internet search, truly a miracle.